bonitoo-io/www/src/pages/blog/top-posts-on-influxdb-client-libraries-in-2021.md

 [Visualizing Your Time Series Data with the Highcharts Library and InfluxDB](https://www.influxdata.com/blog/visualizing-time-series-data-with-highcharts-library-influxdb/) written by Anais Dotis-Georgiou

-After reading what is possible, and need a boilerplate for the generic node.js based monitoring app, follow up with [IoT Center v2](https://github.com/bonitoo-io/iot-center-v2) out.
-It is a huge time saver!
+For developers, if you need a boilerplate for the generic node.js based monitoring application, follow up with [IoT Center v2](https://github.com/bonitoo-io/iot-center-v2).
+Huge time saver!

 ## CSharp Client Library

 [Getting Started with C# and InfluxDB](https://www.influxdata.com/blog/getting-started-with-c-and-influxdb/) by Influxdata.

-Then dive deep into [C# Client Library README.md](https://github.com/influxdata/influxdb-client-csharp) at GitHub.
-The project includes examples of how to use Microsoft Lync to query data from InfluxDB.
+Then dive deep into [C# Client Library README.md](https://github.com/influxdata/influxdb-client-csharp), including examples how Microsoft Lync builds Flux query to get response from InfluxDB.

 ## PHP Client Library